C4813/EVE-Agent-Finder/README.md

 ### Sharing & bookmarking
 - **Share button** — copies the current URL with all active filters encoded in a clean, readable hash (e.g. `#eaf?region=Everyshore&lv=4&mt=Security`)
+- When the **Available to my character only** standings filter is active, standings data is embedded directly in the shared URL — recipients see the same filtered results without needing to log in
 - Filter state is saved to **localStorage** and restored automatically on next visit
 - URL hash takes priority over localStorage; Reset filters clears both